DallasMorningNews/Medicare-metrics-data/README.md

 - **stddev_above_avg**

 >>The number of standard deviations a provider's rate is above the national average.
-For _The News'_ analysis, we looked only at those providers who were more than 3 standard deviations above the national average.
+For _The News'_ analysis, we looked at those providers who were more than 3 standard deviations above the national average.

 - **variation_coefficient_serv_per_bene**